Dr. Benjamin Carter

 - Class Participation- 10%

 Homework and Activities: Homework will include a variety of possibilities.
 All of these are required for full participation in class.
-I will check these.
+I will check them.
 Activities may include reading questions or in-class short free-write activities while others are much more involved.
 Each homework or activity will be weighted depending upon the amount of time and effort required.
 You will learn more about these as the class progresses.
 Reading questions and a few other items will be checked for completion.
-These will be graded with a check plus (3), check (2), check minus (1) or 0.
+These will be graded with a check plus (a “10 ” will be entered in Canvas), check (8.5), check minus (7) or 0.

 Laboratory Activities: You are required to participate in two laboratory activities designed to give you hands-on experience with archaeological materials.
 These are scheduled outside of class time (and thus contribute to the “fourth hour”.
 You will receive more information about these in class.